humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

-	Undo the last change in the text editor.
-This works for both manual or automatic changes (such as filtering) made to the text.
+	<span class="summary-icon">Undo last change in text editor.</span>

+	This works for both manual or automatic changes made to the text (such as filtering).

 </td>
 </tr>

 <tr><td>
 <div class="toolbar">